Julian P. Van Winkle III

 Following his father’s death in 1981, Julian ran the company by himself until his son Preston, the fourth generation, joined in 2001.

-He tried his hand as a salesman in a clothing store, but soon found himself working beside his father trying to salvage the family whiskey business.
-As barrels of Pappy’s bourbon were aging in the Stitzel-Weller warehouse they began to buy back the barrels and bottle it independently under the Old Rip Van Winkle label which was purchased in the 1950’s.
-Julian Jr. had also purchased an office building and formed the company J.P.
-Van Winkle and Son.
+III tried his hand as a salesman in a clothing store, but soon found himself working beside his father, Julian Jr., trying to salvage the family whiskey business.
+As barrels of Pappy’s bourbon were aging in the Stitzel-Weller warehouse, they began to buy back the barrels and bottle them independently under the Old Rip Van Winkle label, which had been purchased in the 1950s.
+Julian Jr. had also procured an office building and formed the company ‘J.P.
+Van Winkle and Son’.

-In 1981, when cancer took Julian III’s father, he made the decision to continue to run the business on his own at the age of 32.
-He purchased a run down building in an area of Louisville prone to flooding and continued to bottle by hand.
-This was probably not the best decision as the 1980’s were a bad time for the bourbon industry and he had a family with four children to support.
-In those days people would only spend good money on bourbon if it came in a gimmicky looking bottle like a dog or football.
+In 1981, when cancer finally took his father, III decided to continue to operate the business on his own at the age of 32.
+He purchased a run-down building in an area of Louisville prone to flooding and continued to bottle Old Rip Van Winkle by hand.
+Unfortunately, the 1980s were a bad time for the bourbon industry, and III had a family with four children to support.
+In those days, bourbon sold well only if it came in a gimmicky decanter shaped like a dog or a football.